turingschool/backend-curriculum-site/module1/lessons/modules.md

 ## Introduction

-We're going to learn about Modules, a simple tool that will teach us to do two completely different things in Ruby - namespacing and mixins.
+We're going to learn about Modules, a simple tool that will does a few completely different things in Ruby.
+Today we are going to talk about using them as Mixins.
 They are pretty awesome.

 ### Mixins

-A little bit about mixins.

 * Mixins allow us to share behavior between classes
 * Ruby implements mixins with Modules